How to Choose the Right Speakers for Your Event or Party Sound System

 Good sound doesn't just support an event, it shapes how people experience it.
 From making sure everyone hears the vows at a wedding to delivering crisp audio at a product launch, the right speakers are non-negotiable.

 That's where we come in.
-At Edwards Sound, we've spent years helping New Zealanders get their events sounding exactly how they should.
-Whether it's a quiet gathering or a full-blown festival, we've got the gear and the knowledge to make it work.
+At Edwards Sound Systems, we've spent years helping New Zealanders get their events sounding exactly how they should.
+Whether it's a sporting event or a race track, quiet gathering, wedding or funeral service, or a full-blown festival, we've got the sound gear and the knowledge to make it work.

 Key Factors to Consider

 There's no one-size-fits-all speaker.
-What works in a hotel conference room won't cut it on a windy hillside.
+What works in a hotel conference room won't cut it on a windy hillside or a beach.
 Before you hire anything, it pays to run through a few key questions:

 What type of event is it?

 Is it a wedding?
 A corporate seminar?
-A DJ night?
-A concert?
+A DJ or Band?
+A concert, or sporting event?
 Different events need different sound priorities.
 Speech-heavy events demand clarity.
 Music-focused events need full-range sound and solid bass response.
 Start with the format, and everything else follows.

 Where is it happening?